21 Great Tips To Save Money This Summer (And Still Make It Awesome)

 As you start to book your summer vacations make sure you’re getting the best deals on the market.
 Don’t overspend on your travel or accommodation!
 Leverage the power of technology to source the most cost-effective solutions for you.

-One service I use often for both business and personal trips is Momondo.
-Momondo aggregates deals by searching for the best offers around the web.
-1000’s of service providers, in almost every corner of the globe, are crawled by Momondo’s bots to find all the price points available on flights, hotels, package vacations and car rentals.
+One service I use often for both business and personal trips is Travelocity.
+1000’s of service providers, in almost every corner of the globe, are crawled by Travelocity bots to find all the price points available on flights, hotels, package vacations and car rentals.

 9.)
-Use Airbnb To Save And Live Like The Locals
+Use Airbnb To Save Money This Summer And Live Like The Locals

 Speaking of saving money on travel, Airbnb is how we like to travel whenever possible!
 Not only is it cheaper than pricey hotels, I love the cost-savings of being able to cook some meals in-house brings when staying at an Airbnb.